Bachelor of Information Systems /Bachelor of Science

 * For a helpful guide to courses and careers in business and law please refer to our Your Decision undergraduate careers guide [1.8MB]

-This combined course allows students to combine studies in information systems with studies in a science stream such as biology, biological chemistry, environmental science or mathematical modelling.
+This combined course allows students to combine studies in information systems with studies in a science stream such as animal biology, plant biology, cell biology, human biology, environmental science, natural history, chemistry and materials science or mathematical modelling.
 Students will gain a broad knowledge of contemporary science and information systems, giving you the potential to work in a wide range of fields, including agriculture, medicine and human health, pharmaceuticals and food technology.

 Equivalent Full Time Student Load (EFTSL)

 EFTSL is the standard annual full time load.
 Eight credit points is the standard full time load for one year of study.

 A Commonwealth supported place is one for which the university receives some government funding.
 As such, students enrolled in these places are required to contribute only part of the cost of their course.
 To be eligible for a Commonwealth supported place you must be an Australian citizen, or a New Zealand citizen or holder of a permanent visa who will be residing in Australia for the duration of your unit/s of study.

 * The "indicative annual course fee" cited has been provided as a guide only.
 It has been calculated on the basis of a typical enrolment of a student undertaking the course in 2015, and reflects the cost involved in undertaking a full-time quota of units within the specified discipline.